saad2134/donor-sync/README.md

 ---

 ## ✍️ Endnote
-<p align="center">Developed with 💖 for the GDG on Campus Solution Challenge India 2025, with heartfelt thanks to Google & Hack2skill for the opportunity to build and innovate.</p>
+<p align="center">Initially developed with 💖 as a Prototype for Google Developer Group (GDG) on Campus Solution Challenge India 2025</p>
+<p align="center">⭐ Star this repo if you found it helpful!
+Thanks for reading.</p>

 ---